virtapi/virtapi/docs/api/v1/virt_node.md

 ### Notes

 every node with this role will be able to host virtual machines (openstack slang: it's a compute node).
 One role is assigned to one node ([/node](node.md)).
 During a POST call, you can mention the id of an already existing node OR provide all needed attributes/values that are needed for a node and create a new one.
 Every node with a virt_node role can support multiple virtualization technologies ([/virt_method](virt_method.md)).
 Each supported technology is provided via the `virt_node.virt_method` attribute.
-You can create the method if sou provide the needed attributes.
+You can create the method if you provide the needed attributes.
 It is possible to add the `virt_node.virt_method` several times to assign several methods to one role.

 ### Version history